 - Your TGA approval letter (for those that have gone through the SAS-B pathway)

 Additionally, it is important that the products remain in their original package with the pharmacy label intact to avoid any further complications.
-Despite being legal, it is normal for traveling with your medicinal cannabis to come with some additional preparation and steps.
+Despite being legal, it is normal for travelling with your medicinal cannabis to come with some additional preparation and steps.
 Security measures such as sniffer dogs or bag searches could lead to further questions.
-However, in possession of the listed documents, a patient should experience little issues.
+However, in possession of the listed documents, a patient should experience few issues.

 What should I expect when gaining access to medicinal cannabis?